Medically reviewed by Drugs.com. Last updated on Jun 12, 2019.

 Sodium Picosulfate: Antibiotics may diminish the therapeutic effect of Sodium Picosulfate.
 Management: Consider using an alternative product for bowel cleansing prior to a colonoscopy in patients who have recently used or are concurrently using an antibiotic.
 Consider therapy modification

-Sulfonamide Derivatives: Methenamine may enhance the adverse/toxic effect of Sulfonamide Derivatives.
+Sulfonamide Antibiotics: Methenamine may enhance the adverse/toxic effect of Sulfonamide Antibiotics.
 Specifically, the combination may result in the formation of an insoluble precipitate in the urine.
 Avoid combination

 Typhoid Vaccine: Antibiotics may diminish the therapeutic effect of Typhoid Vaccine.
 Only the live attenuated Ty21a strain is affected.
 Management: Vaccination with live attenuated typhoid vaccine (Ty21a) should be avoided in patients being treated with systemic antibacterial agents.
 Use of this vaccine should be postponed until at least 3 days after cessation of antibacterial agents.
 Consider therapy modification

 Increased urinary catecholamines, 17-hydroxycorticosteroid and vanillylmandelic acid (VMA) levels; decreased urinary 5-hydroxyindoleacetic acid (5HIAA) and urine estriol levels

 Large doses (higher than recommended) have resulted in bladder irritation, frequent/painful micturition, albuminuria, and hematuria.

 Dermatologic: Pruritus, skin rash

 <1%, postmarketing, and/or case reports: Increased serum ALT (reversible), increased serum AST (reversible)